alexiaDorm/master-thesis/README.md

 ## Step by step
 Describe all nessesary scripts and notebooks to run to train and use the model

+###
+0. Download reference genome and Tn5 bias model
+   - The reference genome should be called "hg38.fa" and placed in data/.
+   - The Tn5 bias model (Tn5_NN_model.h5) can be downloaded from: https://zenodo.org/records/7121027#.ZCbw4uzMI8N It should also be placed into the data folder.

 ### Generation of accessibility training dataset
 1. Generate pseudobulk BigWig files per pseudo-bulk
    - data_processing/create_bw_cell_type.py